When it comes to brewing good coffee, there is no doubt the grinder plays a pivotal role in the process.

 This guide will take a look at key considerations you should make before investing in an espresso grinder and give some recommendations for the best espresso grinders at each price point.

-Before we begin, it is worth noting that not everyone needs a dedicated espresso grinder.
+Before we dive into the details, it’s worth noting that not everyone needs a dedicated espresso grinder.

-If you are just starting out and have invested in an entry-level espresso machine, that machine will likely have come with a pressurized or dual-walled filter basket.
-These baskets have two walls to create false pressure, and allow you to use a coarser grind size, or dare I say it, pre-ground coffee.
-Pressurized filter baskets are more forgiving to use and will help create a decent espresso shot topped with crema, even if your grind size isn’t quite on point.
-If you are using this type of basket, you can get away with using a regular burr coffee grinder.
+If you are just starting to brew espresso and have invested in an entry-level espresso machine, it probably came equipped with a pressurized or dual-walled filter basket.
+These baskets are designed with two walls to generate false pressure, allowing you to use a coarser grind, or dare I say it, pre-ground coffee.
+Pressurized filter baskets are more forgiving to use and will help create an okay espresso shot topped with crema, even if your grind size isn’t quite on point.
+If you are using this type of basket, you can get away with using a regular burr grinder.

 As you progress further into the hobby of espresso you will inevitably want to switch to using a non-pressurized or single-walled basket.
-And it is at this point that you will want to look into investing in an espresso grinder to pair with your espresso machine.
-With a non-pressurized basket, the grind size and amount of coffee in the basket alone provide all the resistance to water pressure.
-So in order to produce a decent shot of espresso you need to be able to grind extremely fine and so adequate micro adjustments of grind size.
-A quality conical burr grinder is essential for this.
+It is at this point that you should consider investing in a dedicated espresso grinder to pair with your espresso machine.
+With a non-pressurized basket, the grind size and quantity of coffee in the basket alone provide all the resistance to water pressure.

 Hand Grinders vs Electric Grinders

 The second thing to consider is your budget.
 Simply put, espresso grinders are not cheap.
 However, there are ways to achieve good grind quality on a budget.